The Animals of Farthing Wood (TV series): Synopsis

 The television series followed the basic plots of the series of books, although certain elements were changed.

 The first series followed the animals of Farthing Wood, who were forced to flee their homes after humans started destroying the wood to build suburban tract houses.
 Led by Fox, and guided by Toad, the animals left Farthing Wood on a journey to White Deer Park, a nature reserve where they would be protected.
 The second and third series followed the relationships between the Farthing Wood animals, the White Deer Park animals and outsiders, particularly a blue fox named Scarface, his mate Lady Blue and cub Ranger.

 The episodes were made in both the UK and France.
-Because of this, in Series 1 traffic is seen driving on the right hand carriageway of the motorway.
-However, they are briefly seen in Series 3 driving on the left hand side.
+Because of this, in Series 1 traffic is seen driving on the right hand carriageway of the motorway, but they are briefly seen in Series 3 driving on the left hand side.
 Other than this, the location is generally kept ambiguous, apart from a brief moment in Series 2 when a gravestone is visible with French writing on it.

-When the series aired in the United States, two versions were shown, the UK version which was shown on select television stations, and a new version released on home video titled Journey Home: The Animals of Farthing Wood.
+When the series aired in the United States, two versions were shown: the UK version which was shown on select television stations, and a new version released on home video titled Journey Home: The Animals of Farthing Wood.
 The home video version saw some of the voices changed, for example, the role of Fox was replaced by Ralph Macchio, along with added songs as well.